Dove Brothers archive

 The collection also includes paintings by members of Sickert’s family and by his wife, Thérèse Lessore.

-- View our description and catalogue of the Sickert Family Collection on the Archives Hub
+- View our description and catalogue of the Sickert Family Collection

 - Download 'From Munich to Highbury' PDF, tracing the life and work of Walter Sickert